florez-carlos/dotfiles/README.md

 When presented with this prompt, type Enter to save to the default location
 > Enter file in which to save the key (/home/user/.ssh/id_rsa):

-Assign the correct permissions to the SSH keys
+Assign the correct permissions to the SSH files

 ```bash
 sudo chmod 600 $HOME/.ssh/id_rsa